Q&A from July 29, 2025 webinar

 The QR Code status is dynamic, and tied to the backend logic managing the payment lifecycle.

-15) Could the digital signatures use existing private/pubilc keys like Apple - like Apple's Passkeys.
+9) Could the digital signatures use existing private/pubilc keys like Apple - specifically Apple's Passkeys.

 No, not for this use case.
 The X9 QR Code standard relies on digital certificates issued by the X9 Financial PKI.